SiyiP/med-linked-blog-starter-md/10A Sensorimotor/SFP Axilla I+II,  Brachial Plexus and Introduction to Lymphatics_Hazen-Martin.md

 memorize via filling it out
 ![[brachial plexus.png]]
 where did the lesion occur? knowing this helps you know the point of injury - we will learn and reson this thru
-1. upper BP injury C5-6 - can happen due to prolonged birth where head is pulled away from shoulder at one side,
+1. upper BP injury ==C5-6== - can happen due to prolonged birth where head is pulled away from shoulder at one side,
-	1. supplies nerves to the shoulders, which will droop on that side. no bicep flexion, thrown hand
+	1. supplies ==nerves to the shoulders, which will droop on that side.== no bicep flexion, thrown hand
 	2. "Erb duchenne palsy"
-2. lower BP injury - when kid falls off cliff but hangs on to a branch, C8/T1 affected
+2. lower BP injury - when kid falls off cliff but hangs on to a branch, ==C8/T1 affected==
-	1. ulnar nerve majjorly impacted, bc you get claw hand, which means intrinsic muslcs and forearms highly limited
+	1. ==ulnar nerve== majorly impacted, bc you get ==claw hand==, which means intrinsic muslces and forearms highly limited
 3. brachial plexus + peripheral nerve injury
 	1. radial nerve impacted, then everything downstream
 	2. shatter on groove of humerus - think of which branches are before that are still intact
-	3. lesion at elbow, think olecranon broken, bachioradilais muscle impacted
+	3. lesion at elbow, think olecranon broken, brachioradilais muscle impacted

  lymphatics-  function of the breast health + function
 - thin walled vessels in capillary bed